Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that are disabled for Guests.

 Edmund Lambert of Boyton in Wiltshire: he was born to Richard Lambert and Alice Pakington.
 Before 1600 he and Anne Jackman were married.

-Alice Pakington: she was born to Humphrey Pakington.
-Richard Lambert and she were married.
+Alice Pakington: Richard Lambert and she were married. she was born to Humphrey Pakington.
 Before 18th February 1598 Admiral Clement Paston and she were married.

 Diary of Anne Clifford.
 28th December 1617.
 The 28th I went to Church in my rich night gown and petticoat, both my women waiting upon me in their liveries, but my Lord (age 28) stayed at home.
 There came to dine Mrs Levisey and a great company of the neighbours to eat venison.